Bird Club Home

 Bird Count

-Elkton Christmas Bird Count
+Elkton Christmas Count

 Full day census of all birds in a circle of 7.5-mile radius centered on Black Hill on Elk Neck.
 You may count in your choice of locations in the count circle, if you contact the compiler early.
 Count for full day or as much as you can.
 No experience necessary – if you are new to counting, you will be assigned to a team.
 Feeder watchers also welcome – count in your own backyard, if you are located within the count circle.
-Tally Rally at McDonald’s in Elkton at 4 p.m.

 Bird Count